-Recreational marijuana use has now been legalized in eight states and Washington, D.C—and some wedding professionals in these places, and even in states where marijuana isn’t legal yet, are making it known to their clients that they are “cannabis friendly,” meaning that they are comfortable either helping clients incorporate marijuana into decor and food, or just being around it if it’s part of their client’s lifestyle.
+Recreational marijuana use has now been legalized in eleven states and Washington, D.C—and some wedding professionals in these places, and even in states where marijuana isn’t legal yet, are making it known to their clients that they are “cannabis-friendly,” meaning that they are comfortable either helping clients incorporate marijuana into decor and food, or just being around it if it’s part of their client’s lifestyle.

 Photographer Jeremy Lawson echoes these sentiments and says he is all for the incorporation of cannabis at weddings: “My goal as a photographer has always been to capture the idiosyncrasies of the couple’s relationship...It seems only natural that couples who make it a part of their regular lives should have it be a part of their wedding day.”
 He aims to capture an honest story and doesn’t want anyone to have to hide a part of themselves on their wedding day.